edinburgh-napier/set09121/lectures/lecture6.md

 - As stated, C++ has object-orientated features.
 There are effectively four features that define a language has having object-orientation.

 - These are the key elements of working in an object-oriented style.
-They should underpin your practice in object-oriented software development. <!-- .element: class="fragment" -->
+They should underpin your practice in object-oriented software development.

 ---

 # Core Object-orientation Concepts

-- **Encapsulation**: the ability for objects to contain and own resources. <!-- .element: class="fragment" -->
+- **Encapsulation**: the ability for objects to contain and own resources.
-- **Inheritance**: the ability to base behaviour and values on another class specification. <!-- .element: class="fragment" -->
+- **Inheritance**: the ability to base behaviour and values on another class specification.
 - **Polymorphism**: the ability for a specific object to act like different types.
-(Common Interfaces) <!-- .element: class="fragment" -->
+(Common Interfaces)
-- **Overloading**: the ability to overwrite inherited behaviour to specialised local behaviour. <!-- .element: class="fragment" -->
+- **Overloading**: the ability to overwrite inherited behaviour to specialised local behaviour.

 ---